 Additionally, the commissioner of education made several changes to the TAC to reflect the implementation of the STAAR program as a result of HB 3 and HB 2135.

-In February 2010 19 TAC, Chapter 101, Subchapter AA was amended to reflect new testing requirements under HB 3 that changed the requirements governing the participation of certain ELL students in the state assessment program, including additional provisions for unschooled asylees or refugees.
-In April 2010 19 TAC, Chapter 101, Subchapter BB was amended to reflect new grade advancement and accelerated instruction requirements under SSI.
-In December 2011 19 TAC, Chapter 101, Subchapter AA was amended to reflect changes made to the state assessment program as a result of the implementation of the STAAR program.
-In May 2012 19 TAC, Chapter 101, Subchapter CC was amended to incorporate requirements for the STAAR EOC assessments as well as the associated cumulative score and graduation requirements.
-At the same time, this subchapter was amended to defer the requirement for schools to incorporate the STAAR EOC test score as 15% of the student's course grade for the 2011-2012 school year.
-In June 2012 19 TAC, Chapter 101, Subchapter BB was amended to clarify SSI requirements for students testing above grade level.
-In August 2012, 19 TAC, Chapter 101, Subchapter CC was amended to incorporate the performance standards for STAAR EOC.
+- In February 2010, 19 TAC, Chapter 101, Subchapter AA was amended to reflect new testing requirements under HB 3 that changed the requirements governing the participation of certain ELL students in the state assessment program, including additional provisions for unschooled asylees or refugees. - In April 2010, 19 TAC, Chapter 101, Subchapter BB was amended to reflect new grade advancement and accelerated instruction requirements under SSI. - In December 2011, 19 TAC, Chapter 101, Subchapter AA was amended to reflect changes made to the state assessment program as a result of the implementation of the STAAR program. - In May 2012, 19 TAC, Chapter 101, Subchapter CC was amended to incorporate requirements for the STAAR EOC assessments and the associated cumulative score and graduation requirements.
+At the same time, this subchapter was amended to defer the requirement for schools to incorporate the STAAR EOC test score as 15 percent of the student's course grade for the 2011-2012 and 2012-2013 school years. - In June 2012, 19 TAC, Chapter 101, Subchapter BB was amended to clarify SSI requirements for students testing above grade level. - In August 2012, 19 TAC, Chapter 101, Subchapter CC was amended to incorporate the performance standards for STAAR EOC. - In March 2013, 19 TAC, Chapter 101, Subchapter AA was amended to specify that, beginning with the 2012-2013 school year, qualifying recent asylees and refugees may be exempted from STAAR administrations during their first year of enrollment in Texas public schools. - In June 2013, revisions to 19 TAC, Chapter 101, Subchapter CC became effective, thereby implementing the performance standards for the STAAR 3-8 assessments, STAAR Modified